M7OCM/mono890/README.md

 Because timing in the AM enhancements required specific tuning the clock speed has returned to stock/OEFW 72MHz which helped with calculations and flash space.

 Firmware revisions PCB2.0 and PCB2.1 (but not Q) are now selectable within the menu so no need for two bins.

-It is likely that PCB2.1Q firmware will be distinct from the older versions because the new hardware will require additional space which will not fit in the current firmware.
-This might change though!
-I need a Q!
+I can now confirm that PCB2.1Q will be a standalone firmware version.
+The original LCD driver st7735s has been removed and replaced with the new driver.
+Space is at a premium and combining 3 PCB revisions is not practical in one binary unfortunately.

 Due to the new items I have decided to rework the menu, more info on that later.